Wow. This is the best display of aviation history in a public place – in the world.TOM ZWEMKE

 Cessna Aircraft, retired marketing communications director

-At the dawn of the 20th century, aviation took wing in Wichita and soared to heights reached nowhere else.
-Thanks to striking monumental-scale airport exhibit design installations by Greteman Group, visitors passing through the city’s new Eisenhower National Airport can learn the riveting story.
+At the dawn of the 20th century, aviation took flight in Wichita and soared to heights reached nowhere else.
+Thanks to striking monumental-scale airport exhibit design installations by Greteman Group, visitors passing through the city’s Eisenhower National Airport can learn the riveting story.
 How this city on the plains rose to become the Air Capital of the World.
 Anchoring the history display, a 10-foot circular center panel explains how the Air Capital came to be – our central location, lots of clear sunny days, flat land for runways, resilient farmer-mechanics who could build and fix anything, plus oil money to grease the pistons.

 I sometimes wonder what waiting friends and family did before they had this exhibit to explore.VICTOR WHITE